-Figure 13-6.
+Figure 13-3.
 Context Switch Lines

-Figure 13-6 shows an example of several context switch lines.
-Context switch lines are superimposed on the exception and syscall graphs.
+Figure 13-3 shows an example of several context switch lines.
+Context switch lines are superimposed on the exception and system call graphs.
 They indicate that the kernel has switched out the process that was previously running on the CPU and switched in a new process.
-There is a direct correlation between context switch lines and the running process box: the running process box shows the process associated with the context switch line that immediately precedes the current time line.
+There is a direct correlation between context switch lines and the Process Information box: the Process Information box shows the process associated with the context switch line that immediately precedes the current time line.